Ron Hainsey: Carolina Hurricanes

-On September 12, 2013, Hainsey signed a one-year, $2 million contract with the Carolina Hurricanes after the team announced that a defenseman Joni Pitkänen would miss the season due to injury.
+On September 12, 2013, Hainsey signed a one-year, $2 million contract with the Carolina Hurricanes after the team announced that defenseman Joni Pitkänen would miss the season due to injury.
 On June 24, 2014, Hainsey signed a new three-year, $8.5 million contract with the Hurricanes.
 Hainsey was named an alternate captain of the Hurricanes during the 2015–16 season.
 He marked his 200th NHL assist against the Pittsburgh Penguins on January 20, 2017.

 Hainsey with the Penguins in 2017, where he made his playoff debut and won the Stanley Cup.

 Pittsburgh Penguins

-On February 23, 2017, Hainsey, in the final year of his contract, was traded to the Pittsburgh Penguins in exchange for a second-round pick in the 2017 NHL Entry Draft and Danny Kristo.
+On February 23, 2017, Hainsey, in the final year of his contract, was traded to the Pittsburgh Penguins in exchange for a second-round pick in the 2017 NHL entry draft and Danny Kristo.
 It was the first time that he had been traded in his career.
 It was with the Penguins that on April 12, 2017, after 907 career NHL games and surpassing Olli Jokinen's previous playoff games drought "record", Hainsey made his Stanley Cup playoff debut, doing so against the Columbus Blue Jackets.
-Hainsey and the Penguins went on to win the Stanley Cup over the Nashville Predators in the Finals.
+Hainsey and the Penguins went on to win the Stanley Cup over the Nashville Predators in the Final.
 He was the first player captain Sidney Crosby handed the trophy to, following the victory.